PiranitaGomez/HRStreamer/README.md

 ---

 # Description
-This project facilitates the data flow from Wear OS to Android and ultimately to Unity.
-Data communication from Wear OS to Android is achieved via the DataLayer API using BLE, while data transmission from Android to Unity is handled through the Lab Stream Layer (LSL) framework.
+The `HRStreamer` is a software ecosystem that facilitates the data flow from Wear OS to Android and ultimately to Unity.
+Data communication from Wear OS to Android is achieved via the Wear Data Layer API using BLE, while data transmission from Android to Unity is handled using the Lab Stream Layer (LSL) framework.
 The user interfaces on both the Wear OS and Android platforms are built using Jetpack Compose.

-# How to use?

-## Measure heart rate using Google Pixel Watch

-Wear/Android side
+## Wear/Android side
 ------------
-This consists of a Wear OS app that runs on the Google Pixel Watch, and an Android app that runs on an Android smartphone.
-The apps work together to enable the streaming of sensor data from wearable devices to handheld devices through the DataLayer.
-The system utilizes a WearableListenerService to produce and consume DataEvents.
+This consists of a Wear OS companion app that runs on the Google Pixel Watch, and an Android app that runs on an Android smartphone.
+The apps work together to enable the streaming of heart rate data from a wearable device to a handheld Android device using the Wear Data Layer API.
+The Wear OS app utilizes a [`WearableListenerService`][1] to consume and transmit DataEvents, while the Android app implements the [`DataClient.OnDataChangedListener` interface][2].

 The code was developed based on the following resources:
-- Android DataLayer Sample
+- [Android DataLayer Sample][3]
-- Composesensor library
+- [Composesensor library][4]

-It showcases how to use an [WearableListenerService][1] to consume DataEvents as well as implementations for various required listeners when using the [DataClient][2].

 [1]: https://developers.google.com/android/reference/com/google/android/gms/wearable/WearableListenerService
 [2]: https://developers.google.com/android/reference/com/google/android/gms/wearable/DataClient